Chart Color Schemes

 An assessment of population growth drivers in Gelorup - Stratham reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Gelorup-Stratham's population, as per AreaSearch's analysis, is approximately 3,212 as of August 2025.
-This figure represents an increase of 170 individuals, a rise of 5.6%, since the 2021 Census which reported a population of 3,042.
-This change is inferred from the estimated resident population of 3,204 in June 2024 and the addition of 31 validated new addresses since the Census date.
-The population density stands at 49 persons per square kilometer, indicating ample space per person.
-The primary driver for this area's population growth was overseas migration, contributing approximately 49.2% of overall population gains in recent periods.
+Gelorup - Stratham's population is around 3,212 as of Aug 2025.
+This reflects an increase of 170 people since the 2021 Census, which reported a population of 3,042.
+The change is inferred from the estimated resident population of 3,204 in Jun 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 49 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 49.2% of overall population gains during recent periods.

-However, all factors including natural growth and interstate migration were positive contributors.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest a non-metropolitan median increase.
-By 2041, the area is expected to grow by 394 persons, representing a total gain of 12.0% over the 17-year period, based on the latest population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) are used.
+Future population trends suggest an increase just below the median of national non-metropolitan areas, with the area expected to grow by 394 persons to 2041, recording a gain of 12.0% over the 17 years.

 Frequently Asked Questions - Population